nbrack/psych808-1/docs/first_level.md

 First level analysis processes the functional images for each subject.

+## Check that the needed scripts are there

 Files that are needed to run a first level analsyis are

     design_run1.fsf        design_run2.fsf
     congruent_run1.txt     congruent_run2.txt
     incongruent_run1.txt   incongruent_run2.txt

+## Running the first level analysis

 The first level analyses are run in two steps.